theelims/ESP32-sveltekit/README.md

 Beautiful, responsive UI which works equally well on desktop and on mobile.
 Gently animated for a snappy and modern feeling without ever being obtrusive or in the way.
 Easy theming with DaisyUI and media-queries to respect the users wish for a light or dark theme.

-### :feather: Low Memory Footprint and Easy Customization by Courtesy of SvelteKit
+### :t-rex: Low Memory Footprint and Easy Customization by Courtesy of SvelteKit

 SvelteKit is ideally suited to be served from constrained devices like an ESP32.
 It's unique approach leads to very slim files.
 No bloatware like other popular JS frameworks.
 Not only the low memory footprint make it ideal but the developer experience is also outstanding letting you customize the front end with ease.
 Adapt and add functionality as you need it.
 The back end has you covered as well.